 Lisa Cacho's work demonstrates how race, gender, sexuality, class, nation, and legality work interdependently to assign human value and to render relations of inequality normative, natural, and obvious in both dominant and oppositional discourses.
 To understand how the rhetoric and discourse of value are both institutionalized and popularized to devastating effect, she analyzes a range of sources, such as ballot measures ascribing “illegality” to persons, legal provisions targeting “criminal aliens,” court documents evaluating degrees of “guilt,” and related media accounts that manage and make sense of racial contradictions.
 Her book, Social Death: Racialized Rightlessness and the Criminalization of the Unprotected (NYU press, 2012) examines the ways in which representations of race and race relations mediate how we affectively and intellectually apprehend criminal justice and civil/human rights.

-Jonathan X. Inda
+Jonathan Xavier Inda

 Sandra Ruiz is currently working on a book manuscript, tentatively titled, Ricanness: Staging Time in Anticolonial Performance, which moves from the aesthetic to the political, and the philosophical to the performative, to uncover the existential and phenomenological affinity between Rican conceptual artists and revolutionaries.